Surat Gujarat, India Travel Guide

 Drink plenty of fluids during summer months.

-Opt for breathable fabrics during hot periods.
+Opt for breathable fabrics when it's hot periods.

 Monitor forecasts, specifically during monsoon season.